hallpaz/3dsystems20/docs/assignment2.md

 ##### Setting the scene parameters

-First, we tried to reproduce the tutorial steps to check if the texture data is fine and see what would be rendered.
-We can see part of the the texture represented in a spherical form in an image that looks a little dark.
+On the first experiment, we tried to reproduce the tutorial steps to check if the texture data is fine and see what would be rendered.
+We can see part of the texture represented in a spherical shape in an image that looks a little dark.
 This result seems fine as we are looking to the sphere from the outside and the normals of the faces points inward the surface.

 ![enter image description here](img/render_exterior1.png)